WillPepperr/ecomerce-sales-analysis/README.md

 - [Analysis Deep Dive](#Analysis-Deep-Dive)
 - [Conclusion](#Conclusion)

-## Defined Terms:
+## Defined Terms

-YOY (Year-Over-Year) - difference in a years metric compared to the previous year
+- **YOY (Year-Over-Year):** The percentage or absolute change in a metric compared to the same period in the previous year.

-CLV (Customer-Lifetime-Value) - total amount of revenue a customer is expected to generate
+- **CLV (Customer Lifetime Value):** The estimated total revenue a customer will generate throughout their relationship with a business.

-ROAS (Return-On-Advertisement-Spend) - revenue generated compared to the cost to advertise on the platfom
+- **ROAS (Return on Advertising Spend):** A ratio measuring revenue earned for every dollar spent on advertising.

-Direct Marketing - marketing channel by promoting products through online advertisers
+- **Direct Marketing:** Promotional efforts targeting consumers through direct digital ads, bypassing intermediaries.

-E-mail Marketing - marketing channel promoting products to previous customers or loyalty members via e-mail campains
+- **Email Marketing:** Promotional messages sent via email to past customers or loyalty members.

-Affiliate Marketing - marketing channel opperated by 3rd parties incentivised with sales commisions
+- **Affiliate Marketing:** A performance-based marketing model where third parties earn commissions for driving sales.

-Social Media Marketing - marketing channel with offers from content whithout paid promotion to media provider
+- **Social Media Marketing:** Using organic content to promote products on social platforms without paid advertising.

 ## Background and Overview
 Trenline is a global online retailer specializing in consumer electronics.
 Since commencing operations in 2019, the company has averaged over $5 million in annual net sales, representing a share of the $650 billion E-commerce market.